-It’s a small mosque, located in the most central historical area of Bursa, only a short walk from the Grand Mosque and it is surrounded by many historical structures.
+It’s a small mosque, located in the most central area of Bursa, only a short walk from the Grand Mosque and it is surrounded by many historic structures.

 As you can see in the photo below, Pirinç Han is in the same square, directly opposite of this mosque.

-At the same time when Ivaz Pasha constructed his mosque, he also constructed the Ivaz Pasha Market, as part of a bigger complex.
+At the same time when Ivaz Pasha constructed his mosque, he also constructed the market, as one bigger complex.
 I couldn’t find any reference regarding the year in which he built his complex.
 But, as Ivaz Pasha died in 1429, he must’ve built both the mosque and the market in years prior to his death.

-Today, they sell furniture and other household items in this market.
-The market is connected with the surrounding structures and on the other side of the market, you arrive to Geyve Han.
+Today, they sell furniture and other household items there.
+The market is connected with surrounding structures and on the other side of the market, you arrive to Geyve Han.

 In my previous post, I wrote about Emir Han, the oldest one in Bursa.
 But, it was in the 15th century that they built numerous other hans in the city.
-Geyve Han is the oldest of four hans that I will mention in this article.
-Together with the imperial mosque complexes, these hans create the nucleus of historical Bursa.
+Geyve Han is the oldest of four hans that I will mention in this post.
+Together with imperial mosque complexes, these hans create the nucleus of historic Bursa.